|

 "You don't have to excuse yourself," people might say or at least imply.

 So you learn.
-You just say "sorry" and the Irish people excuse you.
+You just say "sorry" and the Irish will excuse you.

 | |